Science

 Key Study

-• 100 g of protein during training has a 40% higher MPS (spy protein synthesis) from 4 to 12
+• 100g of protein consumed after training led to a 40% increase in MPS (muscle protein synthesis) from hour 4 to 12.

 Conclusion

-Larger doses (about 100 g) were still used efficiently in the light, with the timing and total in terms of importance
+Larger doses (even 100 g) are still used efficiently by the body, but timing and total intake are more important.

 PMID: 38118410

-Does a higher protein intake help you age better?
-Hell Yes!
+Will a higher protein intake help me age more healthily? ...
+Yes!

 Key Study